drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Example of 3D Searching: Pharmacophore Query
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The involvement of protein kinase C (PKC) enzymes in uncontrolled cellular proliferation, makes them attractive targets for chemotherapeutic intervention against cancer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/example-3d-searching-pharmacophore-query-cbae3361'><i class='fa fa-play' aria-hidden='true'></i></button>The involvement of protein kinase C (PKC) enzymes in uncontrolled cellular proliferation, makes them attractive targets for chemotherapeutic intervention against cancer.
 A computerized 3D-database search on more than 200,000 structures was performed using the following pharmacophore which was deduced from a series of known active phorbol esters.
 PDBU is an example of a member of this series.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[PDB]: The "Protein Data Bank".
 A worldwide repository source of 3D structures of proteins obtained by X-ray crystallography or NMR studies.
 *[nce]: New Chemical Entity: a compound not previously described.